tryoxiss/tryoxiss.github.io/source/about.md

 I use a variety of misc short codes and abbriviations when refering to things.

+I may add the pos (+) or neg (-) modifiers, I tend to try and do them in the ratio they are in, so if something is like 2/3rds posative but a bit negative it may be like "thing ++-".

 ### Content Warnings

 - **tw** = trigger warning